 Lower Trestles means consistency, all-round fun, a classic reef/point break, perfect peeling left and right-handers, easy paddle-outs and endless wave faces.

-San Onofre State Beach is, in fact, a virgin surf sanctuary.
+San Onofre State Beach is, de facto, a virgin surf sanctuary.
 Located a few miles away from San Clemente, Lower Trestles is surfers' paradise.
 If you would have to grab a wave peak to heaven, this would be it.

 Lower Trestle resembles an artificial wave.
 The peak is perfectly positioned and, with pristine wind and swell conditions, you can train old and new school surf with short and longer surfboards.

 Lower Trestles is like a surf pool and it is perfect for training and experimentation sessions.
-Although it is one of the most crowded surf breaks in Southern California, it can change the life of a career in the sport.
+Despite being one of the most crowded surf breaks in Southern California, it can change the life or a career in surfing.